flutewizard100/WRO26TeamUpForStem/Documentation/EngineeringJournal.md

 ```

 The ESC controls the motor, the step-down converter lowers the voltage for the servo, and the last branch powers the Orin.

+Our battery is an 11.1V 3S LiPo, which is fine for the motor and the Orin but would immediately fry the servo, since the Traxxas 2265 is rated for around 6V.
+The Pololu S13V30F5 step-down regulator drops the 11.1V down to a clean 5V, which is safe for the servo and is also the voltage most of our smaller electronics expect.
+This way one battery powers the whole car, and each device gets the voltage it actually needs.

 Only power connections are shown, not signal wires.